saiteja2873/Don-tTrustMe-Chatbott/README.md

 # 🧠 Don'tTrustMe Chatbot

-> A full-stack AI chatbot powered by Google's Gemini API — built with React + Vite on the frontend and Bun + TypeScript on the backend.
+> A full-stack AI Chatbot — built with React + Vite on the frontend and Bun + TypeScript on the backend.

 ---